 Up to six $1,000 grants will be awarded after proposals are reviewed by staff of the Alliance for Young Artists & Writers.
 Exemplary proposals will demonstrate passion and dedication for the proposed projects.
 The Alumni Microgrant Program was created to support Alumni across all disciplines, states, and countries.

 The application for the 2020 Alumni Microgrant Program is now closed.
-All applicants will be notified of a decision in January 2020.
+Congratulations to the six recipients of the 2020 microgrants!

 - Must be a Scholastic Awards Alumni